Religious and non-religious services

 Full Circle Celebrant

-Here at Full Circle Funerals, we have a civil celebrant available within the team.
-David has completed a celebrants’ training course and can deliver services to commemorate your loved ones.
+Here at Full Circle Funerals, we have two civil celebrants available within the team.
+David and Andrew would work closely with you to deliver a service to commemorate your loved one.